 What Symptoms Come Along with a TMJ Disorder?

 Many people who suffer from pain in their TMJ report having pain that can stop them in their tracks, now and again.
 The pain is difficult to predict, but it can be very intense as the disorder progresses.
 People with these types of disorders also often suffer from headaches, sinus infections, and even ear infections.
 Getting the TMJ realigned can help alleviate these symptoms and allow you to go back to living life normally.

 What Options Do You Have if Your TMJ Hurts?

 Most dentists will first start out with some type of a mouthguard that is customized to fit your mouth by your dentist.
 These help to hold your jaw in place, and keep your teeth more properly aligned.
 This can significantly reduce pain, and it can help to realign the jaw, minimizing or eliminating pain.
 These are typically worn during sleep, and restore proper alignment over time, when worn regularly.
 If this option does not work, the next option is going through and getting jaw surgery to help realign the jaw.

-If you have been suffering from pain in your jaw, give the professionals at Dougherty Dental a call today.
+If you have been suffering from pain in your jaw, give the professionals at Dougherty Dental a call at 503-334-1141, today.
 They can schedule an appointment for you, and take a look at your jaw.
 Once they see what could be causing the pain, they can speak with you about possible solutions.